Genius marketing campaign by Burger King the ‘Stevenage Challenge’ makes Stevenage FC world-famous

 Clever and cost-effective marketing

 The FIFA game franchise is the bestselling sports franchise of all time.
 In September 2018, Electronic Arts (EA) the games developers, revealed that across all FIFA titles, the company had sold more than 260 million units since it launched in 1993.
-They are reported that the 2018 version saw gamers playing 7 billion football matches, scoring 17 billion goals, whilst the competitive global series of FIFA has 20 million players across 60 countries.
+They are reported that the 2018 version saw gamers playing 7 billion football matches, scoring 17 billion goals.
+The competitive global series of FIFA has 20 million players across 60 countries.

 Considering the limited brand exposure at physical games, the digital FIFA 20 platform could put Burger King at the front of a huge audience all day, every day.
-Sponsoring Stevenage FC may seem like an unusual choice considering their relatively small size and fanbase, but when you consider Chevrolet paid Manchester United FC £64 million for their shirt sponsorship, it was a clever and cost-effective way for Burger King to tap into this market and achieve the same digital exposure as brands sponsoring the bigger clubs for much less money – Burger King reportedly paid just £50,000 to sponsor Stevenage.
+Due to their relatively small size and fanbase, it may have seemed like an unusual choice for Burger King to sponsor Stevenage FC.
+But when you consider Chevrolet paid Manchester United FC £64 million for their shirt sponsorship, it was a clever and cost-effective way for Burger King to tap into this market.
+And achieve the same digital exposure as brands sponsoring the bigger clubs for much less money.
+Burger King reportedly paid just £50,000 to sponsor Stevenage.

-To ensure their brand got the exposure they wanted, they started the Stevenage Challenge campaign, offering incentives such as free food to get more people to choose to play Stevenage.
-The challenge took the gaming community by storm and people immediately started choosing Stevenage and signing the best players to the team and playing with them.
-Just like that, the small team in real life turned into the biggest online team and brought about huge exposure for both Stevenage and Burger King.
+To ensure their brand got the exposure they wanted, they started the Stevenage Challenge campaign.
+Offering incentives such as free food to get more people to choose to play Stevenage.
+The challenge took the gaming community by storm.
+People immediately started choosing Stevenage and signing the best players to the team and playing with them.
+Just like that, the small team in real life turned into the biggest online team.
+And it brought about huge exposure for both Stevenage and Burger King.

-Burger King cleverly tapped into gamers desires to be challenged and rewarded and used social media marketing to capitalise on their sponsorship.
-This marketing campaign was incredibly inventive and allowed Burger King to promote their brand to millions worldwide for a fraction of the price other brands were paying for the same exposure.
+Burger King cleverly tapped into gamers desires to be challenged and rewarded.
+They used social media marketing to capitalise on their sponsorship.
+This marketing campaign was incredibly inventive and allowed Burger King to promote their brand to millions worldwide.
+For a fraction of the price, other brands were paying for the same exposure.

-Burger King has proven that there are other ways of reaching your target market that many companies have not yet tapped into, and have highlighted the huge possibilities that come with clever social media marketing campaigns.
-This genius piece of marketing has seen the fast-food giant receive many prestigious awards, while Stevenage FC is to this day still one of the most popular teams on FIFA.
+Burger King has proven that there are other ways of reaching your target market that many companies have not yet tapped into.
+They have highlighted the huge possibilities that come with clever social media marketing campaigns.
+This genius piece of marketing has seen the fast-food giant receive many prestigious awards.
+While Stevenage FC is to this day still one of the most popular teams on FIFA.